Stock market today: Wall Street rises as economy keeps growing and profits keep rising

 Fed Chair Jerome Powell on Wednesday, though, said any further increases in rates will depend on what reports say about the path of inflation and economy in the future.
 That bolstered hopes among traders that Wednesday’s increase may have been the final one of this cycle.

-Investors see higher interest rates as hurting technology and other high-growth stocks in particular, which is part of why Big Tech stocks were helping to lead the market on Thursday beyond Meta’s fat profit report.
+Investors see higher interest rates as hurting technology and other high-growth stocks in particular, which is part of why Big Tech stocks were helping to lead the market on Thursday.
+Besides Meta's earnings-fueled rise, Nvidia, Amazon and Apple were the other biggest forces pushing upward on the S&P 500.

 Such hopes have helped launch stocks higher this year, but critics say the market may have gone too far, too fast.
 While inflation has come down from its peak last summer, it’s still high and the hardest part of the Fed’s task may still be ahead.
 A recession may still ultimately hit, they say.